UniStuttgart-VISUS/megamol/docs/manual.md

 instantiation of several independent view instances.
 For each view instance a rendering window will be created.
-To provide the content for the rendering window, each view instance description needs to provide a default view, usually via the viewmod attribute of the view tag in the MegaMol TM project file.
+To provide the content for the rendering window, each view instance description needs to provide a default view, usually via the viewmod attribute of the view tag in the MegaMol&trade; project file.
 The value of this attribute is the name for the view module to be called by the window management code.
 This module class must be implemented by deriving from ::megamol::core::view::AbstractView.
 Typically, you use View3D or View2D.
-MegaMol TM provides some internal description of views which can be instantiated without loading a project file first.
+MegaMol&trade; provides some internal description of views which can be instantiated without loading a project file first.
 The view description TestSpheres used in section 2.5 is one example of such a built-in description.

 ### Project Files

-Project files are the primary method to start up MegaMol TM .
+Project files are the primary method to start up MegaMol&trade; .
 Appendix A.2 shows the content of the project file dataview.mmprj which can be used to simply view a particle data set.

     < view name = " dataview " viewmod = " view " >